AdobeDocs/release-notes.en/current.md

 <!--
 ### New [!DNL Experience Platform] support knowledge base{#kb-aep}

-New articles and updates to existing articles for [!DNL Experience Platform].-->
+New articles and updates to existing articles for [!DNL Experience Platform].

-{style="table-layout:auto"}
+{style="table-layout:auto"}-->

 +++